 The annual long distance Sled Dog Race takes place every March, and it draws the best sled dog mushers and worldwide interest.
 Covering 11 miles from Anchorage to Nome, the field dog team runs for two weeks and crosses the toughest and wildest terrain Mother Nature has to offer.
 In addition to the inclement weather, the sled team has to battle with the total loss of visibility, strong wind, treacherous terrain, and long hours of darkness.
 It is a wonderful event to showcase the local culture and Alaskan spirit.
 The 2018 race starts on the 3rd of March, and the temperature is predicted to be below zero over that time.

 If you are looking for an Alaskan road trip, venture to the Seward Highway.
 This highway is a 200-kilometer coastal road that connects Anchorage and the coastal community of Seward.
 Throughout the journey, your visual senses will be bombarded by the pristine inlet, jagged cliffs, wildlife, and the snowy peaks on the Kenai Penninsula.
 A brief stop on the highway allows you to view the waterfall cascading down the valley; see the snowy mountains meet the sea, and marvel at intrepid locals skiing on Mount Alyeska.
 The sunset even adds an illusion of a soft glow of a soft glow on the snowy peak.
 An afternoon stroll along the shores of the Portage Glaciers dates you back to the Ice Age, where you will have a close-up view of humongous icebergs on a frozen Portage Lake.
 Bring your cameras and fill your memory stick with postcard quality pictures.

-Pin this post “Six Unique Winter Experiences in Central Alaska” to Pinterest!
+Pin this post “Six Unique Experience in Central Alaska in the Winter ” to Pinterest!